 - All questionnaires, checklists, worksheets and

-- Copies of any client provided documents relied on to determine eligibility for head of household (HOH) filing status, or to determine eligibility for, or to compute the amount of, the earned income tax credit (EITC), child tax credit (CTC), including additional child tax credit (ACTC) and credit for other dependents (ODC), and American opportunity tax credit (AOTC).
+- Copies of any client provided documents relied on to determine eligibility for HOH filing status, or to determine eligibility for, or to compute the amount of, the EITC, CTC/ACTC/ODC, and/or AOTC.

-If the employee identifies failures to meet due diligence on any of the returns, they may expand the audit to more returns.
+If the IRS employee identifies failures to meet due diligence requirements on the 25 client returns initially reviewed, they may expand the examination to review an additional 25 client returns.

-During the audit, the employee looks for evidence showing that you met the knowledge standard.
-To meet the knowledge standard, you must:
+During the examination, the IRS employee is looking for evidence showing that you met all the requirements under Section 6695(g), especially when it comes to knowledge and record retention.
+To meet the knowledge requirement, you must:

 - Know the law

 - Ask the right questions, especially when your client gives information that appears incorrect, inconsistent or incomplete

 - Document the questions asked and the responses given by your client

 - Get all the facts to make sure your client truly qualifies for EITC, CTC/ACTC/ODC, AOTC and/or HOH filing status